ryashpal/FHIR-EHR-QC/paper/paper.md

 | Pathogene-on-FHIR                               | All                   | FHIR <-> DB                             | All                       | Yes                           |

 Table 1: A comparative overview of various tools developed for ingesting data into FHIR.
 Each tool is evaluated across four key dimensions: the types of FHIR resources supported, the nature of data transformations enabled (e.g., FHIR to database or bidirectional mapping), version compatibility with OMOP-CDM and FHIR standards, and whether the tool supports ingestion of data directly from relational EHR systems.
-Notably, Pathogene-on-FHIR supports all FHIR resources, and supports all FHIR and OMOP-CDM versions due to its flexible design.
+Notably, FHIR-EHR-QC supports all FHIR resources, and supports all FHIR and OMOP-CDM versions due to its flexible design.
 It performs the reverse data flow enabling bidirectional transformations.
 It can also support direct ingestion from relational EHRs—highlighting a current gap in integration workflows.

 # Implementation